SnaKyEyeS/LMECA2660/Project/README.md

 2. PETSc library >= 3.12.4
 3. LaTeX env.
 4. Python >= 3.6 with numpy, matplotlib and numexpr packages installed
+5. Run the command `cd build && cmake ..`

 run `python3 main.py -h` in the project directory to see all the possibilies.

 # Examples